girip11/data-formats/xml/xsd/1_xsd_basics.md

 * `elementFormDefault="qualified"` - Elements of the target XML document must be namespace qualified.

+**!!ExtremelyImportant!!**: All types defined in XSD using `simpleType` or `complexType` tags belong to the namespace defined by `targetNamespace` or `xmlns` defined in the schema file.
+If none of the two above mentioned attributes are defined in the schema file, then the types defined in the schema file do not belong to any namespace.
+This will come handy when learning about `xs:include` and `xs:import`

 ## XSD simple elements

 * Simple element is an element that only contains some data.